Letters, lives, love 📨

 Constance, my great-grandmother, as a young woman in traditional costume, probably from 1910-1920, my colorisations.

-Constance raised her grand-daughther, Mariana, for the next 10 years like a single mother.
-This was the second time around for Constance, after being a single, widowed mother to her daughther, Aurelia.
+Tragically, Aurelia died in childbirth in December 1945, leaving a distraught Constance to care for her newborn granddaughter while her son-in-law navigated life in the newly communist Romania.
+Constance raised her granddaughter, Mariana, for the next 10 years like a single mother.
+This, of course, was the second time around for Constance, after being a widowed mother to her daughter, Aurelia.

 When Mariana was 10, her father asked her to move in with him and his second wife in Bucharest.